-Welcome to the website for the State of the States in Developmental Disabilities Project, administered by the University of Colorado.
-The Project is funded in part by the Administration on Intellectual and Developmental Disabilities, U.S. Department of Health and Human Services.
+Welcome to the website for the State of the States in Intellectual and Developmental Disabilities Project, housed at the University of Kansas Center on Developmental Disabilities.

 The State of the States in Intellectual and Developmental Disabilities project

 was initiated in 1982 to investigate the determinants of public spending for

 intellectual and developmental disabilities services in the United States.

 The project has developed a 40-year record of revenue, spending, and

 programmatic trends in the 50 states, the District of Columbia, and the United